OctopusDeploy/blog/blog/2018-04/azure-app-integration/index.md

  - Deep Dive
 ---

 Octopus Deploy integrates with popular cloud services like [Amazon Web Services (AWS)](https://aws.amazon.com/) and [Microsoft's Azure platform](https://azure.microsoft.com/) to make it easy to deploy your apps safely and securely.
 Integrating with Amazon is as simple as adding your AWS Access Key and Secret Key however, Azure requires a few more details and it's not immediately obvious how to set things up.
-This is enabled by registered applications in Azure Active Directory (AAD).
-Our documentation covers this however we thought it would be take a deeper look as it can be tricky.
+This is enabled by registered applications in Azure Active Directory (AAD) but it can be tricky to setup so we're going to take a deeper look.

 ![Octopus Accounts](octopus-accounts.png "width=500")